-BUS103 Principles of Marketing (DE)
+BUS103 Principles of Marketing (DE) 4.5h lecture/week 5 quarter credits

 This course introduces the student to the basic principles of modern marketing practices.
 Emphasis is on the interrelationship of product, price, promotion, and distribution strategies.
 The differences in the marketing of goods, services, and ideas are explored.
 Also emphasized is the impact of economic, competitive, socio-cultural, technological, and regulatory forces in the marketing environment.
 Outside preparation includes assigned readings and completion of homework assignments.